Why Christmas is actually about death.

 Christmas is about the birth of Jesus Christ, the son of God.
 Each year, when we celebrate Christmas, we remember the miracle of the incarnation - God becoming flesh for us.
 It’s a wonderful time of joy and thankfulness to God for his amazing gift to the world.

-But Christmas should also make us reflect on death.
+But Christmas is also about death.

 Every Christmas, when we remember Jesus’ birth, we should also remember WHY he was born.
 Jesus was born so that one day, he could die for us.
 Without his death, his birth doesn’t carry the same significance.